dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/drag-and-drop-overview.md

 ---
 # Drag and Drop Overview

-This topic provides an overview of drag-and-drop support in user interface (UI), and dropping them.
+This topic provides an overview of drag-and-drop support in Windows Presentation Foundation (WPF) applications.
+Drag-and-drop commonly refers to a method of data transfer that involves using a mouse (or some other pointing device) to select one or more objects, dragging these objects over some desired drop target in the user interface (UI), and dropping them.

 <a name="Drag_and_Drop_Support"></a>